os11k/os11k.github.io/_posts/2016-02-27-how-to-secure-freeswitch-with-iptables.markdown

 ![Diagram]({{ site.url }}/assets/freeswitch.png)

 On this point we need to generate iptables rules, as you see from diagram above, we need to allow connection to our server from 3 ip-addresses.
-Below is simple iptables rules, for this case:
+Below is simple iptables rules, for our case:
 {% highlight bash linenos=table %}
 *filter
 :INPUT ACCEPT [0:0]